shun4midx/shun4midx/README.md

 ## Projects
 As a habit, I mostly work on private repositories separate from the main repository until they seem to be near production.
 I'm working on a few projects at the moment, but they all don't feel ready to be published yet, so that's why I seem to be dormant and inactive. :)
  - Currently I'm mainly working on my [HyperLogLog Autocorrect](https://github.com/shun4midx/HyperLogLog-Autocorrect) project, which uses the probabilistic data structure HyperLogLog to do non-traditional fuzzy autocorrection.
-(Credits to my group members before I expanded it here too)
+(Credits to my Advanced Data Structures group members before I expanded our final project here too)
  - I'm also working on a [Music Theory Tool aimed for Musical Composers](https://github.com/shun4midx/Shun4MIDI-Music-Theory-Tool) (Part 1 of my big Shun4MIDI project) as someone who used to [compose music in high school](https://youtu.be/fNU0zx5wI3Q)
  - I'm also working on [my own Discord bot Shun4miBot](https://github.com/shun4midx/Shun4miBot) coded in [D++ (A C++ library for Discord)](https://dpp.dev/), and a bot (or a few) for [Shun4MIDI](https://github.com/shun4midx/Shun4MIDI-Bot) too!